 It is more fun to have a clean conscience for all products leaving the store to be used by PEOPLE in their HOME - and that’s my breeding ground for this concept.
 I believe that a retailer should take responsibility for their products, but the reality isn’t quite there.
 We should ask ourselves questions like - What are the furniture made of?
 How are they used and by whom?
 How long will they last and eventually how should we handle the residue?
 Contrary to conventional furniture stores with an imported range you see all the amazing artisans over the country struggling to survive.
 I figured that maybe you could combine the different segments.
 Artisanal craftmanship is usually locally and sustainable of its nature, the quality is top notch and it has a story.
 How does your background from Malmsten shine through in your work today?
 When I think about Malmstens today I see four programs that combined, represent the sustainability reform that we undergo in today’s society.
 Conservation and Upholstery carefully preserves furniture already made.
 The cabinet makers and upholsterers stands for high quality and traditional craftsmanship, which is durable and source material efficient.
 Design has the opportunity to create something new based on the traditional knowledge and expertise available in their network.
 All together the cooperation brings a sort of pride and humbleness towards the end product.
 I couldn’t have obtained the quality awareness I have today without going to Malmstens so I am grateful to have taken part of their education.
 How do you select which products to sell?
 Our range consists of both new and vintage furniture which is quite unique for a furniture store.
 We usually look at production and material when selecting vendors and products.
 It should be made in Sweden, of high quality and have that little extra something.
 By being selective you will end up with an interesting line of products rather than a ”quantity"-kind of store.
 Your home slowly comes together by the things you find and collect through life and time.
 It is the mixture of stories that makes it perfect and that is precisely how I would like to build my shop.

 During the Stockholm Furniture and Light fair 2017 a new and very exiting store opened in Stockholm.
-Located in the lobby of the newly opened member office space This is Alma.
+It is called Austere@thisisalma and it is located in the lobby of the newly opened member office space This is Alma.

 The store holds several design classics and also a part of our assortment which we are very proud of.
 The founder of This is Alma is Fredrik Carlström who also runs the concept store/showroom AUSTERE in Los Angeles where we also are featured.